Home » Water Quality » Contaminants » How to Remove Manganese From Water (Step-by-Step)

 Step 1: Identify the Source of Manganese in Your Water

-An ideal way to confirm that manganese is in your water is to investigate your water source, either municipal or well water.
-The primary source would be wells since they’re more prone to natural contamination than municipal city water.
-Manganese exists naturally in soils, rocks, and sediments.
-When it rains, water washes this naturally existing element from the surface into wells.
+To find out if manganese is in your water, start by checking your water source, whether it’s municipal or well water.
+Wells are usually the main culprits because they’re more exposed to natural contamination than municipal city water.
+Manganese is naturally found in soils, rocks, and sediments.
+When it rains, this element can be washed from the surface into wells.

 Step 2: Test Manganese Levels in Water